-- 1. Discuss with the member or their authorized representative if an in-person visit is preferred/necessary to include that a full reassessment can be completed, document this discussion in case notes. - 2.
-Complete a Functional Needs Update in R-MnCHOICES and make any adjustments to the assessment based on the person's changes in need. - 3.
-Communicate changes to appropriate parties as needed (e.g., customized living provider) to update relevant support plans and service agreements. - 4.
-Enter the Functional Needs Update screening document into MMIS. - 5.
-Update all areas of Support Plan and distribute it to the appropriate parties (refer to CBSM Support planning for LTSS). - a.
+1. Discuss with the member or their authorized representative if an in-person visit is preferred/necessary to include that a full reassessment can be completed, document this discussion in case notes.

+- 2. Complete a Functional Needs Update in MnCHOICES and make any adjustments to the assessment based on the person's changes in need. - 3.
+Communicate changes to appropriate parties as needed (e.g., customized living provider) to update relevant Support Plans and service agreements. - 4.
+Enter the Functional Needs Update information as an Activity Type 10 document into MMIS. - 5.
+Update all areas of Support Plan and distribute it to the appropriate parties (refer to CBSM Support Planning for LTSS). - a.
 Supports and Services, Goals, Safety Plan, and Signatures. - 6.
 Share and obtain required signatures for the updated Support Plan with member/Authorized Rep, ICT members, PCP, and applicable providers. - 7.
 Update Bridgeview - a.
-Update LTCC & Case Mix - b.
+Update MnCHOICES & case mix - b.
 Update/add MA and/or EW Service Agreements - 8.
 Update all applicable providers of changes to Service Agreements. - 9.
 Revise the Support Plan, revision to services cannot be prior to the date of the Functional Needs Update.